 You’ve likely seen the Comic Con trailer for the Justice League movie, in which Wonder Woman (thankfully) plays a significant part.
 You may have also heard that Wonder Woman 2 will hit theaters in December of 2019 — and that the first movie continues to set box office records in North America.
 Such news is why today our resident auctor historicus will take a look at some real woman warriors of note.
 Its our homage to those who’ve served, and those who didn’t come home.
 Mad Duo

-Join us every other Wednesday at 08h00CST for a new installment of Woman Crush Wednesday.
+Join us on Wednesday during the first full week of every month at 08h00CST for a new installment of Woman Crush Wednesday.

 Who Needs Amazons?
 Real-Life Women Soldiers

 Bucky Lawson (Photo credit below.)

 By now, many of us have seen the new Wonder Woman movie.
 If you haven’t, you probably know the basics anyway: Amazon warrior-princess who braves the battlefields of 1918 to save humanity from the depredations of Ares, God of War.
 It’s a fun movie, even if I had to set aside my critical military historian’s eye for a couple of hours (not like that’s a rare occurrence where Hollywood is concerned).
 You may also know that the title character is portrayed by one Gal Gadot, who served in the Israeli Defense Forces, so it has that going for it too.